-Taking a handful of supplements everyday isn’t the most exciting way to get your vitamins and it’s certainly not the most natural way.
+Taking a handful of supplements everyday isn’t the most exciting way to get your vitamins and it certainly isn’t the most natural way.

-But your body needs essential vitamins and minerals to stay healthy.
+However, your body needs essential vitamins and minerals to stay healthy.
 If you can eat your essential vitamins every day, you can skip the pills and still stay healthy.
-Plus your body absorbs nutrients better when they come from food rather than processed pills.
+Plus your body absorbs nutrients better when they come in the form of food rather than processed pills.

 Vitamin B6 is needed for a strong metabolism.
 B6 also helps your body fight infection.
-1.3 mg is the suggested dose for a day and chicken, fish, and beans are the best sources.
-Just one serving a day will provide what your body needs.
+1.3 mg is the suggested daily dose, and you can get it from chicken, fish, and beans.
+Just one serving a day of any of these foods will provide what your body needs.

 Vitamin C keeps your immune system strong and increases your metabolism.
-Any kind of citrus fruit and bell peppers are excellent sources and you only need one serving a day to get the necessary 75 mg.
+Bell Peppers or any kind of citrus fruit are excellent sources, and you only need one serving a day to get the necessary 75 mg.

 Calcium keeps your bones and teeth strong.
 You should try to get 1000 mg a day.
 You can easily get what you need from one serving of yogurt or dark leafy greens such as kale and spinach.

 Vitamin E protects your cells.
-Almonds and sunflower seeds have the highest levels and 2-3 servings a week will give you the 15 mg your body needs to stay healthy.
+Almonds and sunflower seeds have the highest levels of this vitamin.
+2-3 servings a week of either will give you the 15 mg your body needs to stay healthy.

 Folate helps to form new tissue.
-It can also help to prevent birth defects so it’s highly recommended for pregnant women.
-400 mcg a day is recommended for pregnant women and you can easily get that from dark leafy greens, fruit, nuts and dairy.
+It can also help to prevent birth defects so it is highly recommended for pregnant women.
+400 mcg a day is recommended for expecting mothers, and you can easily get adequate folate from dark leafy greens, fruit, nuts, and dairy.
 If you’re not pregnant, just one serving a week is enough.

 Iron helps your red blood cells form hemoglobin.
-Black beans, dark leafy greens and lentils contain the highest levels of iron and just one serving a week will give you the recommended 18 mg.
+Black beans, dark leafy greens, and lentils contain the highest levels of iron.
+Just one serving a week will give you the recommended 18 mg.

 Vitamin K helps your blood to clot.
 One serving of dark leafy greens a week is all you need to get the necessary 90 mcg and keep your blood healthy.